AnemoCider/Game-Engine-Arch-Notes/GameEngineArch/01_Foundations/04_Parallelism.md

 ### Barriers

-Resolves races caused by instruction reordering.
+Resolves races caused by instruction reordering and/or CPU out-of-order executions.

 #### Volatile (and why it doesn't help)